 - Communal kitchens or canteens (speak to your catering staff about whether they'll be doing this)

-And between use by different groups, your cleaning staff should clean shared areas and resources, such as:
+And between every use by different bubbles or groups, your cleaning staff should clean shared areas and resources, such as:

 - Sports, art and science equipment

 - Hard toys (you shouldn't have soft toys in school during coronavirus)

 If it's not possible to clean equipment between groups, store the equipment for 48 hours (or 72 hours for plastics) between uses.

 Don't ask your teaching or support staff to clean